LidaWangPSU/JOBS/README.md

 - It is acceptable to have missing data in the input.
 We will analyze all gene-SNP pairs unless sc-eQTL data is entirely missing for all cell types.
 In other cases, we will simply ignore the missing values and keep "NA" in the output.

-We have example input data [here](https://github.com/LidaWangPSU/JOBS/blob/main/example_data/).
+We have a small example input data [here](https://github.com/LidaWangPSU/JOBS/blob/main/example_data/).
 Data were subsetted from brain bulk and single cell eQTLs as an example to run the script.

 ```r
 library(data.table)